-The 2019 Footwear Biomechanics Symposium will have many distinguished speakers including three keynotes and many invitied speakers.
+The 2019 Footwear Biomechanics Symposium will have many distinguished speakers including four keynotes and many invitied speakers.

 Thor Besier - University of Auckland